 “There are differences in what each of these machines can do,” Luker says.
 “A flat panel detector in an inline machine is never going to find a 1mm piece of plastic or other non-metallic foreign objects; the algorithms just aren’t there and the machine is moving too fast.”

 Instead, what it can do is flag the product as having a possible contaminant, allowing the manufacturer to choose the next steps.
-Sending it to
+Sending it to FlexXray for closer inspection allows food producers to recover the non-contaminated product and also can help identify where the contamination originated, such as from a supplier or at the manufacturing plant.

 “Inline X-ray machines are important, but they can’t do everything,” Luker says.
-“Our technology allows us to detect down to 0.2mm and smaller, but more importantly, we can find the types of foreign material that in-line systems simply can rarely detect: stone, plastic, rubber, glass, bone, etc… So when customers know they have a problem, we know that we’re going to be able to find it and help them recover.”
+“Our technology allows us to detect down to 0.8 mm and smaller, but more importantly, we can find the types of foreign material that in-line systems simply can rarely detect: stone, plastic, rubber, glass, bone, etc… So when customers know they have a problem, we know that we’re going to be able to find it and help them recover.”

 Leave a Reply